 Disputes arising from procurement

 Public procurement is a highly regulated area.
-The law provides very powerful remedies for dissatisfied bidders but, at the same time, restricts the time available for bidders to bring such challenges.
+The law provides for powerful remedies that may be available to dissatisfied bidders in appropriate cases but, at the same time, restricts the time available for bidders to bring such challenges.

 Key issues for public bodies and utilities participating in procurement and bidders hoping to win the contract include:

 - the court process to use

 - the relevant regulations governing the procurement process and

 - changes to purchaser requirements and whether a new process should be used (material change).

 Anyone involved in this area who believes they may have reasons to dispute the process or is facing a possible challenge needs to take action immediately.

 This section is maintained by Ian Tucker, John Houlden, Laura Wisdom and Lloyd Nail of Burges Salmon LLP.